In 2020, the cement industry produced 90 million tons of Portland cement in America alone.

 Temperature control over the process is crucial to sustaining efficiency and quality.
 It also prolongs the rotary kiln’s lifespan.

-Within the kiln, the parts for the temperature control are the burning zone, shell, and cooler.
+Within the kiln, cement burning, and manufacturing temperature control are the burning zone, shell, and cooler.

 In a cement factory, the rotary kiln is the most significant machinery.
 It’s a long metal tube that does most of the manufacturing process.
 It has a ceramic lining protecting the outside shell from the interior’s temperatures.